FabianTerhorst/ApiClient/README.md

 ###FAQ

-How to handle Android Activity lifecycle
+#####How to handle Android Activity lifecycle

-#####You can use the ApiClient component module to get access to RxActivity and RxFragment
+You can use the ApiClient component module to get access to RxActivity and RxFragment

-In your Activity you have to get the Singleton with the Activity lifecylce
+In your Activity you have to get the Singleton with the Activity lifecylce.
+Your activity has to extend RxActivity.

 ```
 Twitter twitter = Twitter.getInstance(bindToLifecycle());